uzairwahab/Vrinda-store-data-analyst-project/README.md

 ## Questions we solved using pivot table
 - Q1.
 Compare sales and orders Using single charts.
 - Q2.
 Which mounth got the highest sales and orders.
 - Q3.
-Who purchased men or women in 2022.													  - Q4. what are different order in 2022.
+Who purchased men or women in 2022.
+- Q4. what are different order in 2022.
 - Q5.
 List top 5 states Who contributes to the sales.
--Q6.
+- Q6.
 Relaction between age and gender based on  number
 - Q7.
-Which channels is contributing to maximum sales.
-Q8.
+Which channels is contributing to maximum
+- Q8.
 Highest selling category

 ## Sample insights
 - 1. Women are more likely to buy to men (~65%)